WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 #### EU DCC Gateway Modifications ([Spec](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_v2_en.pdf))
 ##### Data Tables
-The trusted party table (see chapter 4.2.3.1, EU DCC Gateway) is enhanced with a new certificate type “TRUSTANCHOR” In the API call for trust lists these new types appearing.
+The trusted party table (see chapter 4.2.3.1, EU DCC Gateway) is enhanced with a new certificate type “TRUSTANCHOR” in the API call for trust lists these new types appearing.
 To distinguish between a federator and a normal trusted party, a type (“TP”, “FEDERATOR”,”GATEWAY”)  for the trusted item is introduced.
 To distinguish between different domains of certificates, the table also gets a new column ''DOMAIN”, which has the default content “DCC''.
 Other content can be in the moment “ICAO”, “DIVOC” and “SHC”.
 The domain appears in the trustlist routes.

 Each Data Table (SignerInformation, Trusted Issuer, Trusted Reference etc.) gets a new column for the UUID, federation ID and objectVersion.
 The primary keys are changed to ID + federation id to guarantee the uniqueness.

 ##### SignerInformation Upload
 The signer information endpoints must be configurable by a profile to be switched on and off the routes.
-This is necessary to hold the backwards compatibility with the EU DCC Gateway.
-In the DDCC context this routes are deactivated.
+This is necessary to maintain backwards compatibility with the EU DCC Gateway.
+In the DDCC context these routes are deactivated.

 ##### Trusted Certificate Upload
 To support additional use cases, the gateway will be modified with endpoints which allows it to upload certificates signed by the CSCA of a country.
 The upload endpoint works similar to the signer information upload endpoint with the difference that the upload contains more additional information about the certificate.
 The concrete template for this additional information must be defined by a schema.
 The certificate upload must support the choice of a kid, because other standards define static kids or choose it in other ways than the DCC.
 If no kid is provided, the DCC standard calculation of the first 8 bytes of the SHA256 hash is applied.